scdl-org/scdl/README.md

   -o [offset]        Begin with a custom offset.
-  --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if it isn't in the filename already
+  --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if it isn't in the filename already --path             Path to download directory, can be set in the config.
+If none of this is set, it uses the current working directory
 ```